ndreckshage/buzzword-booklist/README.md

 ## TODOS

 - create a collection page layout
+- rename slug to key in various places
 - update schema so that it returns the actual layout types ....
 - layout create
 - layout edit